Kosta Barbarouses: Return to Melbourne Victory

 Following his release from Wellington Phoenix, Barbarouses rejoined former club Melbourne Victory on a two-year deal in June 2017.
 In June 2019 Melbourne Victory announced that his contract ended and he declined an extension.

 Sydney FC

 On 7 June 2019, Barbarouses signed on a multi-year contract deal with Sydney FC.

+Third stint at Wellington Phoenix

+Having missed the majority of the 2021–22 season at Sydney FC due to an ankle fracture, Barbarouses returned to his hometown club for a third stint, signing a two-year contract.
+On 20 January 2025, Barbarouses scored his 100th A-League Men goal in a 2–1 away win against Macarthur FC at Campbelltown Sports Stadium, Sydney.

+Barbarouses left Wellington once again at the end of the 2024-25 season, after a three season stint at the club.

+Western Sydney Wanderers

+Barbarouses joined the Western Sydney Wanderers for the 2025-26 season, his fifth A-League club and the bitter Sydney Derby rivals of his former club, Sydney FC.

 International career

 New Zealand U-17

 Barbarouses captained New Zealand at the 2007 U-17 World Cup in Korea.
 He scored five goals, including a hat-trick, during the team's qualifying campaign to ensure progression to the finals.

 New Zealand U-20

 As a member of the national Under-20 side he played an integral part in the 2008 OFC U-20 Championship qualification tournament for the 2009 Under-20 World Cup, scoring two goals in the three pool matches.
 New Zealand did not qualify for the final tournament.

 Beijing 2008

 Barbarouses played for New Zealand at the 2008 OFC Men's Olympic Football Tournament.
 Although he scored four goals in the five pool matches at this 2008 Beijing Olympics qualifying tournament, Barbarouses was not selected for the final squad to travel to the Games.